Reinhold Saulmann

-Reinhold Saulmann (17 May 1895 – 6 June 1936) was an Estonian track and field sprinter.
+Reinhold Saulmann (17 May 1895, Tallinn – 6 June 1936, Tallinn) was an Estonian track and field sprinter.

+Career

 Saulmann was a five-time Estonian champion in track and field events including the sprints and the 400 metres hurdles.
 He also held the Estonian records in the 150 m, 300 m, 400 m and 400 m hurdles.

 At the 1920 Summer Olympics he was entered in the 100 m, 200 m and 400 m events.
 He did not start the 100 m and competed in only the first rounds of the longer sprints, although his estimated time of 51.6 in the 400 m heat was a national record.
 He also represented Estonia in bandy nine times in 1916–1918.
 Following his retirement from active competition he entered sports administration, serving as a club treasurer and a representative to the Estonian Olympic Committee.
-He died aged 41 in his native Tallinn in 1936.
+He died aged 41 in his native Tallinn in 1936 and was buried at Rahumäe Cemetery.